Towards Verifying Nonlinear Integer Arithmetic: Wallace Tree Multipliers

+Each layer reduces the number of rows in the tableau from $N$ to $\lceil 2N/3 \rceil$.
+The tableau for the last layer $h < \log_{3/2}(n) < 2 \log n$, will only have two rows.
+We use a $2n$-bit\footnote{This is not a $(2n-1)$-bit adder because the top summand may have $2n$ bits.} carry-lookahead adder (CLA) to sum the two rows in logarithmic depth, outputting the final sum in the output bits $o_i$.

 Like the proofs for array multipliers, our proofs for Wallace tree multipliers divide the instance into critical strips.
 In fact, our proofs branch on the input tableau in the same row-by-row order in both array and Wallace tree multipliers.
 However the size of the resulting cuts is $O(\log ^2 n)$ for Wallace tree multipliers rather than the $O(\log n)$ size cuts for array multipliers.
-These cuts result in quasipolynomial size regular resolution proofs.
+This cut size results in quasipolynomial size regular resolution proofs.

 When analyzing the cuts in a Wallace tree multiplier, we will find the following property useful: